polarfire-soc/polarfire-soc-buildroot-sdk/doc/LC-MPFS-DEV-KIT_user_guide.md

 ```
 Note: The first time the build is run it can take a long time, as it also builds the RISC-V cross compiler toolchain.

-The output file `work/bbl.bin` contains the bootloader (RISC-V pk/bbl), the Linux kernel, and the device tree blob.
-A GPT image is also created, with U-Boot as the first stage boot loader that can be copied to an SD card.
+The output file contain the first stage bootloader (U-Boot), the root file system and a VFAT image containing the linux kernel, device tree blob & second stage bootloader.
+This can then be copied to an SD card.
 The option `DEVKIT=lc-mpfs` selects the correct device tree for the board.

 ### Preparing an SD Card and Programming an Image for the First Time
 Add an SD card to boot your system (16 GB or 32 GB).
 If the SD card is auto-mounted, first unmount it manually.